Milwaukee Public Museum Dinosaur Skeleton

 War Memorial Center

-750 N. Lincoln Memorial Dr., Milwaukee; Stunning architectural landmark on Milwaukee’s lakefront stands as a memorial to those who died in service, served or are currently serving in the U.S. Armed Services.
+750 N. Lincoln Memorial Dr., Milwaukee; The architectural landmark on Milwaukee’s lakefront stands as a memorial to those who died in service, served or are currently serving in the U.S. Armed Services.
 Original World War I and World War II poster collection, eternal flame and reflecting pool, Purple Heart Memorial, 9/11 Memorial and Fox Company Memorial.
 Educational programs.
-Open daily 8-6.
+Hours: 8-6 daily (Labor Day to Memorial Day): 8-8 daily (Memorial Day to Labor Day).
 Telephone: (414) 273-5533; warmemorialcenter.org.

 Wisconsin Automotive Museum